Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 How a Drug Lawyer Can Help

 All Penalty Group 1 offenses are serious crimes in the State of Texas.
 Judges are particularly harsh when imposing sentences for crimes involving methamphetamine.
 If you or a loved one have been accused of possessing or delivering methamphetamine, you need the assistance of an experienced Lubbock drug defense lawyer.
-Call Hamilton, Hull & Byrd today to discuss your case.
+Call Texas Criminal Defense Group today to discuss your case.